pdonis/simpleblog3/README.md

 it because I couldn't find an existing blogging system that made it sufficiently easy to write, format, and publish my blog.

-My chief goal with simpleblog is for the system to stay out of my way; I want to be able to add features easily, but other than when I'm actually doing that, I want simpleblog to "just work", so I don't even have to think about it at all.
+My chief goal with ``simpleblog`` is for the system to stay out of my way; I want to be able to add features easily, but other than when I'm actually doing that, I want simpleblog to "just work", so I don't even have to think about it at all.
 That way I can think about what I'm writing instead.
 With the existing systems I've tried, I have ended up spending too much time figuring out the internals of the system in order to get things the way I want them.
-Admittedly, I have not tried many existing systems;
-but what I have read about the ones I haven't tried has not encouraged me that any of them would work any better for me.
+Admittedly, I have not tried many existing systems; but what I have read about the ones I haven't tried has not encouraged me that any of them would work any better for me.
 So here we are.

-If you just want to start using simpleblog, without digging into its internal details, then once you've installed it, you can copy the contents of the ``example`` directory to a directory of your choice, and start writing your blog there.
-The layout of the example blog, and the files in it, will give you a good start.
+If you just want to start using ``simpleblog``, without digging into its internal details, then once you've installed it, you can copy the contents of one of the example blogs to a directory of your choice, and start writing your blog there.
+The layout of the example blogs, and the files in them, will give you a start.
-Before writing any entries, you will want to at least edit the ``blog.yaml`` file to customize your blog's metadata, and the template files in the ``templates`` subdirectory, which give extremely plain HTML pages by default.
+Before writing any entries, you will want to at least edit the ``blog.json`` or ``blog.yaml`` file to customize your blog's metadata, and the template files in the ``templates`` subdirectory, which give extremely plain HTML pages by default.

-Note that in order to use simpleblog, you will need to have installed ``plib`` (my library of useful Python stuff, which is used in a number of places in simpleblog) and PyYAML, the YAML parsing library for Python (which in my opinion should be in the Python standard library).
-I could have used JSON (which *is* in the Python standard library) as the default language for the config and blog metadata files, but I hate typing delimiters (as you'll know if you read my blog); however, adding JSON support is on the To Do list (see below).
+Note that in order to use ``simpleblog``, you will need to have installed ``plib`` (my library of useful Python stuff, which is used in a number of places in ``simpleblog``).
+If you want to use YAML instead of JSON for your config and blog metadata files (I certainly find YAML much easier to type since I hate typing delimiters, as you will know if you read my blog), you will also need to have installed PyYAML, the YAML parsing library for Python (which in my opinion should be in the Python standard library).

 Simpleblog's Architecture
 -------------------------

-The structure of simpleblog is simple (no, that wasn't intended to be humor, it's just the way it naturally came out).
+The structure of ``simpleblog`` is simple (no, that wasn't intended to be humor, it's just the way it naturally came out).
 There are five core object types: the config, the blog, pages, containers, and entries.
 The config lets you define or customize the internal